 \section{\dcproblogsty and the Probabilistic Programming Landscape}

 In recent years a plethora of different probabilistic programming languages have been developed.
-We discuss these by pointing key features present in \dcproblogsty (lsited bellow), which are missing in specific related works.
+We discuss these by pointing out key features present in \dcproblogsty (listed below), which are missing in specific related works.
 We organize these features along the three key contributions stated in Section \ref{sec:introduction}.
-Our first key contribution is the introduction of the hybrid distribution semantics with the following features:
+Our first key contribution is the introduction of the measure semantics with the following features: